pombredanne/state_machine_crawler/documentation/index.rst

 In most common case the developer wants to be able to manipulate the `SUT <http://en.wikipedia.org/wiki/System_under_test>`_ without launching python emulator and just use some sort of command line utility.

+The package provides an autodiscoverable CLI:

+.. autofunction:: state_machine_crawler.entry_point

-The package provides the following function:
+The CLI as such has the following options:

 .. autofunction:: state_machine_crawler.cli